 Antimicrobial resistance, Antibiotics, Resapath, Veterinary medicinal products, Animal health, Colistin

-The objective of the Resapath network is to monitor trends in the development of antibiotic resistance in bacteria of importance in animal health, detect certain emergence phenomena and characterise the molecular mechanisms involved, as well as to provide methodological and scientific support to all the players involved (training days, inter-laboratory tests, formulation of opinions and advice, drafting of reference standards, etc.).
-It also coordinates studies between member laboratories.
+The objectives of the Resapath network are to monitor trends in the development of antimicrobial resistance in bacteria of importance in animal health (such as Escherichia coli), detect certain emergence phenomena and characterise the molecular mechanisms involved, as well as to provide methodological and scientific support to all the players involved (in the form of training days, interlaboratory tests, formulation of opinions and advice, drafting of reference standards, etc.).
+It also coordinates studies between laboratories.

 Resapath's annual results

 The Resapath network collects antibiogram data on pathogenic bacteria of animal origin in France.
-Veterinary practitioners, when treating their patients, often take samples from sick animals for bacterial isolation and an antibiogram.
-These antibiograms, performed in public or private veterinary testing laboratories that take part in Resapath on a voluntary basis, are collected by the network.
-Each year, a Resapath report presents the results of the previous year concerning the monitoring of animal antimicrobial resistance.
+The antimicrobials tested by the Resapath laboratories are mainly those prescribed by veterinarians when treating sick animals.
+At the same time, samples are taken for bacterial isolation and an antibiogram.
+These antibiograms are performed in public or private veterinary testing laboratories that are members of Resapath, then the data are collected by the network.
+Each year, a report presents the results of the previous year on the monitoring of animal antimicrobial resistance.

 A unique European model for monitoring resistance

-In Europe, the Resapath network led by ANSES constitutes a unique model in a context where many other Member States are considering the implementation of similar schemes for monitoring their national plans.
+Resapath encompasses 71 laboratories, covering 99 départements, and constitutes a unique model.
+Many other European Member States are considering setting up similar schemes to monitor their own national plans.
 This ambition is also reflected in Measure 39 of the interministerial roadmap, and was formalised in the European Joint Action (EU-JAMRAI) initiated in September 2017 and coordinated by France, which includes a veterinary component devoted to developing this structure on a European scale.